What’s On

 Part of Dartmoor Tors Festival

-BEYOND HUMAN: LANDSCAPE’S EMOTIONAL RESONANCE: Readings by and conversation with Sean Borodale and Fiona Williams
+BEYOND HUMAN: LANDSCAPE’S EMOTIONAL RESONANCE: Readings and conversation with Sean Borodale, Fiona Williams and Caspar Walsh (chair)

 Saturday 24 May 2025 at 2:00 PM